Dirty Mary, Crazy Larry: Original novel

 Dirty Mary, Crazy Larry is based on the novel originally titled The Chase (later renamed Pursuit) by Richard Unekis, published in 1963.
 It was Unekis' debut novel.
 The New York Times called it "a brilliantly detailed and breathless tale of pursuit".

 The story incorporated a phenomenon that was relatively new in 1963: major auto manufacturers were putting powerful V-8 engines into mid-sized cars (the dawn of the "muscle car" era) and young thieves behind the wheel of these cars were now able to outrun the economy 6-cylinder sedans driven by police in many jurisdictions.
 The protagonists of The Chase used such a vehicle, a Chevrolet, and made use of the checkerboard of roads in the farm country of Illinois to outrun the police, as well as the cover of an approaching thunderstorm.
-The end of the novel closely matches the film, only with a tanker truck involved.
+The end of the novel closely matches the film, only with a tanker truck involved in the novel.